DANS-KNAW/easy-sword2/README.md

 State                                    | Description
 -----------------------------------------|--------------------------------------------------------------------------------------
-`DRAFT`                                  | Deposit is being created by the client (e.g., during a continued deposit) `FINALIZING`                             | Deposit process has been finished by the client.
-Server is reassembling and validating the bag
+`DRAFT`                                  | Deposit is being created by the client (e.g., during a continued deposit).
+`FINALIZING`                             | Deposit process has been finished by the client.
+Server is reassembling and validating the bag.
+`INVALID`                                | The deposit sent by the client was not valid (i.e. could not be reassemble or contained an invalid bag).
-`INVALID`                                | Deposit was reassembled but turned out not to be valid `FAILED`                                 | Processing failed because of some unforeseen condition `SUBMITTED`                              | Deposit was reassembled and found to be valid; it is ready for post-submission processing
+`FAILED`                                 | Processing failed because of some unforeseen condition.
+`SUBMITTED`                              | Deposit was reassembled and found to be valid; it is ready for post-submission processing.

 If and when the deposit reaches the `SUBMITTED` state `easy-sword2` will treat it as read-only (see also next section).
 It will, however, continue returning the statement to clients that request it.
 Post-submission workflows may extend above list of states to enable clients to